robspuerta/Project-3-Agile-as-a-Language/README.md

 Luckily *Agile Methodology* brings a solution for multidisciplinary teams.
 As expreses by [Eng.
 José C. Rincon](https://www.linkedin.com/in/josecarlosrincon/):

-"Agile Methodology creates a common language between business, tech teams, and all stakeholders to efficiently communicate product requirements..."
+> "Agile Methodology creates a common language between business, tech teams, and all stakeholders to efficiently communicate product requirements..."

-Real-Life Case Study:xxxxx
+## Real-Life Case Study:xxxxx
 Together with [Eng.
 José C. Rincon](https://www.linkedin.com/in/josecarlosrincon/) and myself, we created this product requirement using Confluence as a co-work environment:

-In Confluence we can create templates and share with the rest of the team: project specifics, team goals and business objectives, background and added value to customers, user stories, and more.
-Working with Agile Methodology creates a shared understanding for efficient communication between technical and non-technical team members.
+In Confluence we can create templates and share with the rest of the team: project specifics, team goals and business objectives, background and added value to customers, user stories, and more. <ins>Working with Agile Methodology creates a shared understanding for efficient communication between technical and non-technical team members.</ins>

 Let us know in the comments if you use Agile Methodology as a framework and how is the relation between technicals and non-technical team members?